-5. The appropriate campus co-ordinating centre will prepare any documentation notifying the student's Instructors and other individuals in the applicable Units at his/her request.
+5. The appropriate campus co-ordinating centre will prepare any documentation notifying the student's Instructors and other individuals in the applicable Units at the student’s request.
 The documentation will include a recommendation for reasonable Accommodations relevant to the student’s Disability.

-6. Following contact with the appropriate campus co-ordinating centre, students must discuss their Academic Accommodation needs with their Instructors, and any others, in light of the nature and requirements of the particular course, program or assignment.
-For Non-academic Accommodation needs, the campus co-ordinating centre will contact the applicable Unit(s) on behalf of the student, with his or her consent.
+6. Following contact with the appropriate campus co-ordinating centre, students should discuss their Accommodation needs for courses, programs or assignments with their Instructors, and any others, in light of the nature and requirements of the particular course, program or assignment.
+For other types of Accommodation needs, the campus co-ordinating centre will contact the applicable Unit(s) on behalf of the student, with the student’s consent.

 7. In the case of semester tests, normally, the campus co-ordinating centre will assist the Instructor and student in making arrangements.
 To guarantee approved Accommodations, students must schedule in-class assignments or tests at least two weeks in advance.

-9. Decisions regarding Academic Accommodations must be dealt with expeditiously because they may affect a student's admission, re-admission, or progress, in an ongoing course, program, work placement, or access to on-campus housing or an activity.
+9. Decisions regarding Accommodations relating to courses, programs or assignments must be dealt with expeditiously because they may affect a student's admission, re-admission, or progress, in an ongoing course, program, work placement, or access to on-campus housing or an activity.
 When an Accommodation request cannot be arranged, the Procedure when a Student Accommodation Request Cannot be Arranged may be followed.